-The Banana Industry Grants Facility agreement was signed between Ministério da Agricultura e Segurança Alimentar (MASA) and TechnoServe (TNS) on November 8, 2017 and is expected to expire on February 29, 2020.
+The Banana Industry Grants Facility agreement was signed between Ministério da Agricultura e Segurança Alimentar (MASA) and TechnoServe (TNS) on November 8, 2017 and is expired on February 29, 2020.

 Since November 2017, 18 grants have been awarded to commercial banana producers, universities, BANANAMOZ and other parties in order to fulfil the objectives set for the BIGF.

 The grants can be divided into Prevention, Containment, Replanting and Research grants.

 Prevention, Containment or Replanting grants are used to implement activities to prevent and contain infestation of the banana diseases or to restore the economic potential by replanting areas that have been destructed due to infection.

 Research grants are used to support important research on topics ranging from finding tolerant banana varieties to developing testing kits but to establishing the socio-economic impact banana diseases have on communities across Mozambique.